V. The Importance of Courage

 Only thirteen years later, the French Revolution began, which was meant to free people in Europe from the rule of the landowners – the so-called noble class.

-Without courage, this world would still be ruled by kings, queens, and their carefully chosen protégés – the noble class – while ordinary people would remain their slaves.
+In fact, without courage, this world would still be ruled by kings, queens, and their carefully chosen protégés – the noble class – while ordinary people would remain their slaves.

-That said, freeing oneself from a ruling class was a relatively easy task compared to what humanity faces now – the challenge of liberating ourselves from the false conditioning of what life is and what the concept of God entails.
+That said, freeing oneself from a ruling class was a relatively easy task compared to what humanity faces now: the challenge of liberating ourselves from the false conditioning of what life is and what the concept of God entails.

 In short, most people still believe that earthly life is a singular occurrence and that God doesn’t exist, assuming they no longer adhere to outdated religious texts, as exemplified by the Bible, the Koran, and the Vedic scriptures.